willstepp/writings/aura-dim/book.md

 8

-  He awoke with a jolt the next morning and before he even realized where he was he gripped the steering wheel with both hands, as if to avoid an immanent traffic accident.
+  Before he realized where he was he gripped the steering wheel with both hands as if to avoid an immanent traffic accident.
 But the car was parked.
-The sound that had woken him was only a nearby Mexican worker with a leaf blower, creating a wind storm for all the rogue leaves in the same parking lot where the Citation was sitting.
+The roaring sound that had woken him was only a nearby Mexican worker with a leaf blower, creating a wind storm for all the rogue leaves in the same parking lot where the Citation was sitting.
 He wiped his eyes and looked all around.
 He did not remember driving here.
 He didn't even know where here was.
   The laptop was open in the passenger seat.
 He pushed some keys on the keyboard but it seemed it had run out of battery.
 The device sat in the floorboard, crumpled.
 The parking lot was mostly empty, a few cars here and there.
 Nice ones.
 A Lexus, a late-model Range Rover in burgundy, a silver BMW.
   His mouth was very dry and he had a crick in his neck from sleeping in the drivers seat all night.
 He got out of the car and stretched.
 The morning air was crisp and cold, the sky clear, a bright sun just over a huge, white office complex across the street.
 He waved his hands at the Mexican with the leaf blower.
 After several seconds of no acknowledgement he walked up and waved his hands directly in front of his face.
 The Mexican looked up, wearing safety glasses, and pulled one of the neon green earplugs out of his ear.
 He then switched off the blower and all of a sudden the man could hear again.
   "Where are we?"